 The Brookings Papers on Economic Activity has adopted the policy on data availability being used by the American Economic Review and Journal of Political Economy.
 Specifically:

 It is the policy of BPEA to publish papers only if the data used in the analysis are clearly and precisely documented and are readily available to any researcher for purposes of replication.
 Authors of papers that contain empirical work, simulations, or experimental results must provide to BPEA, in electronic form prior to publication, the data, programs, and other details of the computations sufficient to permit replication.
-These materials will be posted on the BPEA web site.
-The editors should be notified in advance if the data used in a paper are proprietary or if this information cannot be provided for some other reason.
+These materials will be posted on the BPEA website.
+If the data used in a paper are proprietary or if this information cannot be provided for some other reason, authors must provide written notice to editors and Program Contact prior to the Conference, and work with them to ensure appropriate attribution and a route for access to the data.
 Manuscripts not conforming to this data policy will not be published.

 Specific Policy for Econometric and Simulation Papers